Healthcare & Rehabilitation

 - Braces/Devices for Hobbies, Sport & Exercise - This enables persons that have limited use of their hands or fingers, to still take part in these activities.
 Visit our Sports, Exercise & Rehabilitation Equipment to find out more.

 Occupational Therapists often work closely with other Health Care professionals that specialize in Physical Therapy, Speech Therapy, Nursing, Social Workers, and the community.
-There are various Occupational Therapists throughout South Africa, visit our Health Care - Search Facility and search for an "Occupational Therapist" or visit www.sadoctors.co.za - occupational therapists to find an Occupational Therapist in your area.
+There are various Occupational Therapists throughout South Africa, visit our Health Care - Search Facility and search for an "Occupational Therapist" or visit www.sadoctors.co.za - occupational therapists to find an Occupational Therapist in your area, or visit the Walking With Brandon Foundation information below to find out how their Physical Therapist, Speech Therapists or Occupational Therapists that can assist you if you are in Cape Town.

-While in hospital, Nurses & Sisters will have assisted you with these activities as well as your recovery from surgery.
-During your rehabilitation, this care is extremely important for your healing and rehabilitation, as neglect during this time can lead to many other complications, such as pressure soars and bladder infections.
-When you leave the Hospital or Rehabilitation Centre, you may however still need this type of assistance and care at home and having qualified care is just as important at home.
+During your stay in hospital, Nurses and Sisters will have assisted you with these day-to-day activities as well as your recovery from surgery.
+During your rehabilitation process, this care is extremely important for your healing and rehabilitation, as neglect during this time can lead to many other complications, such as pressure soars and bladder infections.
+Once you leave the Hospital or Rehabilitation Centre, you may still need this type of assistance and care at home.
+Having a qualified Sister or Nurse that you can call on, such as Sr. Sue Ann Mahlwele is extremely important and can be just as important at home as it is in hospital.

 Home Base Caregivers

-Home Base Caregivers are generally not as qualified as Nurses, but have completed various home base courses and work for Organizations, Agencies or Companies, who hire them out as the client requires them.
+Home Base Caregivers are often preferred, as they are a cheaper option than a qualified Sister or Nurse.
+Home Base Caregivers are generally not as qualified as Sisters or Nurses, but have completed various home base courses and work for Organizations, Agencies or Companies, who hire them out as the client requires them.
 One Organization that offers this Service is the PlumRus Community Service Centre:

 Day Care: For up to 12 hours a day you can drop your family member off at our facility and we will take care of all their needs, as if they are a resident of ours.
 This Day Care includes 3 wholesome meals and activities such as, movies, crochet, bible study, bingo, reading and so much more.
 We also supply a free clinic service every Monday.
-All this and more for only R380 per day.
-Contact Plumrus Community Service Centre (CSC) to find out more.
+Day Care rate is R400 per day (weekends and public holidays included), Contact Plumrus Community Service Centre (CSC) to find out more.

 If you do not live in Cape Town, there are also various Home Base Carers working throughout South Africa, visit our Health Care - Search Facility and search for "Home Base Carers" to find one near you, or Contact Us and we will recommend some in your area.